rickoneeleven/pinescore_engine/readme.txt

 composer require predis/predis

+sooooo... laravel engine needs to run as php7.4, so let's assume you've got your webserver running that version... but what about your command line? php --version if that's showing wrong version, consider ssh'ing to server, changing to the relevent user, and adding the below to your .bashrc alias php='/usr/bin/php7.4'

+sudo apt-get install php7.4-mbstring

 check horizon is installed: "composer show -i|grep hori" if not, play with "composer require laravel/horizon" php artisan horizon:install